escotoj/ReactionApp/README.md

 TODO
 ADD (Thought and User Controllers code)

+API and CONTROLLERS work together and routes seem to be made as functions in the controller files and later imported to the api and individual routes and then called.

 FIX Reactions.js and merge it to Thought.js
 (This will not be a model, but rather will be used as the reaction field's subdocument schema in the Thought model.)

+CHECK - timestamps in the models, and update route in the controller.

 DONE
 ADD full REAME